Emanuel Edward Geflowski

 Sculptor, architectural carver

 Born Warsaw, Poland.
-Geflowski was the brother of the sculptor, Maurice Geflowski who worked in Shrewsbury between c.1871-1891 and died there in 1911.
-Emanuel came to England in the 1850s and was naturalised as a British citizen on 12 July 1864.
-On 10 May 1859 he married Adèle Chevalier, daughter of Victor Eugène Adolphe Chevalier (born c.1817 in Paris), a mercantile clerk living in Manchester.
-The Geflowskis initially settled in Liverpool but moved to London during the 1870s.
-On 15 September 1864 Geflowski was declared bankrupt, however he was released on 2 December the same year.
-A decade later (26 November 1875) he was awarded a patent (no 3900) for "improvements in cancelling or defacing postage stamps."
+He was the son of Ozias Geflowski, a clerk.
+His brother was the sculptor, Maurice Geflowski who worked in Shrewsbury between c.1871-1891 and died there in 1911.
+Emanuel came to England in the 1850s and was baptised in Cirencester on 17 March 1857.
+Two years later, on 10 May 1859, he married Adèle Chevalier, daughter of Victor Eugène Adolphe Chevalier (born c.1817 in Paris), a mercantile clerk living in Manchester.

 Geflowski was the subject of a controversy relating to the commissioning of a statue of Sir William Fairbairn, the engineer, businessman and philanthropist for Manchester Town Hall.
 The appointing committee initially selected the more established sculptor, Thomas Woolner but this decision was over-ruled and Geflowski, despite being relatively unknown, was given the project.
 (It is possible, but unproven, that his father-in-law had influential connections on the committee through his work as a mercantile clerk.)
 Emanuel completed the more than life-size statue carved in marble on a granite plinth to schedule in 1878.

-Geflowski's other known works include: a bust of Garibaldi (Walker Art gallery, Liverpool); a portrait of Edwin Waugh (Salford Art Gallery); a posthumous bust of Dr. Richard Formby for the Royal Liverpool Infirmary; a bust of Robert George Wyndham Herbert, owned by the Royal Historical Society of Queensland (1884); a statue of Queen Victoria, commissioned by the Chinese Community of Singapore to commemorate the jubilee, (unveiled in 1881).
-Amongst Geflowski's ecclesiastical sculptures are: carvings for All Soul's Chapel, Oxford; the reredos, Holy Trinity, Cirencester; and choirstall carvings, Church of St Michael and All Angels, Aberystwyth, Ceredigion (c.1890).
+Geflowski's other known works include: a bust of Lieutenant Colonel George Philips Bousfield (Walker Art Gallery, Liverpool); a portrait of Edwin Waugh (Salford Art Gallery); a portrait roundel for the Gothic tabernacle commemorating Walter Fergus Macgregor (d.
+1863) in St. George's church, Heyworth Street, Liverpool; a posthumous bust of Dr. Richard Formby for the Royal Liverpool Infirmary; two busts of James Scott and James Winter Scott for the church of St. James the Great, East Tisted, Hampshire (signed and dated, 1886); a bust of Robert George Wyndham Herbert, owned by the Royal Historical Society of Queensland (1884); a statue of Queen Victoria, commissioned by the Chinese Community of Singapore to commemorate the jubilee, (unveiled in 1881); and a marble statue of Queen Victoria for Kingston, Jamaica which was commissioned for the Diamond Jubilee (unveiled on 22 June 1897).

+In 1882 Geflowski was initiated into the Polish National Lodge of the Freemasons (his membership of the Mariner's Lodge in Liverpool had been suspended following his bankruptcy) and in 1892 he became Master of the Lodge.
 Between 1887 and 1893 Geflowski was a customer of the moulder and figure maker Fernando Meacci who piece moulded or cast in plaster a number of the sculptor's busts and statuettes.
 Emanuel Geflowski died at 24 Wilbury Road, Hove, Sussex.
 One of his daughters, Marie (c.1864-1932) was probably associated c.1901 with the Hyacinth Portrait Company, 108 Buckingham Palace Road and also modelled a bust of Queen Victoria which was cast by Mappin Brothers of Sheffield (advertisement in the 'The Sketch', London, 13 April 1901, p. i).

 Wealth at death: £155 14s.
 10d.